steam-bell-92/steam-bell-92/README.md

   A classification project that categorizes users as extroverts or introverts using minimal input features.

 - 🌱 [**Summer-of-ML**](https://github.com/steam-bell-92/Summer-of-ML)
-  Forked and contributed to the BSoC Summer of Machine Learning program, focused on beginner-to-intermediate ML tasks.
+  Forked and contributed to the BSoC Summer of Machine Learning, focused on beginner-to-intermediate ML tasks.
 </details>

 ## 🧰 Tech Stack